London, Brighton and South Coast Railway: Electrification

-The first section was the South London Line connecting London Bridge with Victoria via Denmark Hill, opened on 1 December 1909.
+The first section was the South London line connecting London Bridge with Victoria via Denmark Hill, opened on 1 December 1909.
 It was marketed as 'The Elevated Electric' and was an immediate success.
 Traffic on the line grew from 3 to 10 million journeys per year.
 Other routes followed: on 12 May 1911 Victoria–Crystal Palace via Balham and West Norwood, followed on 3 March 1912 by the line from Peckham Rye to West Norwood.
 Repair shops were established at Peckham Rye, and carriage sheds at Norwood Junction.

+At opening the rolling stock consisted of 16 motor coaches these were supplemented by an additional of 30 motor coaches in 1911.

 Continued success and profitability of its earliest projects caused the LB&SCR to decide to electrify all remaining London suburban lines in 1913.
 However, the outbreak of war the following year delayed what was planned to have been considerable further mileage of electrified line.
 By 1921 most of the inner London suburban lines were electrified, and during 1922 lines to Coulsdon and Sutton, opened on 1 April 1925.
 During 1920 plans were drawn up to extend the 'Elevated Electric' to Brighton, Worthing, Eastbourne, Newhaven and Seaford, and to Epsom and Oxted, but these were overtaken by the Grouping.

 The 'Elevated Electric' proved to be a technical and financial success, but was short-lived since the L&SWR had adopted the third-rail system: its mileage far exceeded that of the LB&SCR.
 In 1926 the Southern Railway announced that, as part of a huge electrification project, all overhead lines were to be converted to third rail, thus bringing all lines into a common system.
 The last overhead electric train ran on 22 September 1929.